gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 ### [Add-MIPScannerRepository](Add-MIPScannerRepository.md)
 Adds a repository to an Azure Information Protection content scan job.

+Supported only for the AIP unified labeling client.

 ### [Clear-AIPAuthentication](Clear-AIPAuthentication.md)
 Clears the user settings and RMS templates for the current user.